-Robert G. Rosen has served as our Executive Vice President of Capital Markets since April 2021.
-Prior to joining the company, he had been the Managing Member of Kodiak Financial Group LLC since 2004.
+Robert G. Rosen has served as the Company's Co-Chief Executive Officer and Head of Debt Capital Markets since May 2023.
+Prior to that, he served as Executive Vice President of Capital Markets since April 2021.
+Prior to joining the Company, he had been the Managing Member of Kodiak Financial Group LLC since 2004.
 Kodiak invests in credit classes of ABS and MBS securities, purchases individual real estate loans and portfolios, purchases and manages real estate developments and invests in private equity transactions as well as venture capital transactions.
 Mr. Rosen began his career in commercial banking, focusing on direct lending for Fleet Bank (then Fleet Norstar Bank) in Albany NY after completing their extensive management training program.
 This was followed in 1990 by a career on Wall Street, working for Bankers Trust (now Deutsche Bank) and Kidder Peabody in structured finance and investment banking focusing primarily on credit derivatives including securitizations, asset-based lending as well as financing and banking commercial banks and other originators of securitizable assets.
 After Kidder, Mr. Rosen joined Black Diamond Advisors and Black Diamond Securities (and ultimately Black Diamond Capital Management).
 He served as a Director and FINOP of the Black Diamond entities, with a continued focus on structured finance transactions and credit as well as portfolio management (banking, sales and trading) and servicing.
 Mr. Rosen continued his career at Bank of Tokyo Mitsubishi and several buy side firms.
 He continues to be a long-term consultant to Black Diamond Capital Management and serves on multiple advisory boards and committees of Black Diamond.
 Mr. Rosen holds an MBA and a BA degree from Union College in Managerial Economics.